The Story...

-Dragons of many kinds roamed the earth to the East and West.
-Harpies flew in the skies, and the Unicorn could be glimpsed through the trees in old forests across the land.
-Scotland was also home to creatures of legend.
-Magical beings such as Faeries and Kelpies shared the same land as the Scottish people and could sometimes be seen near rivers and lochs.
-One of the most evil of all the world’s creatures lurked in the North-West of Pre Order Now!Scotland, this was the cruel sea monster named Misterstourworm.
-Where Misterstourworm came from is shrouded in mystery, no one knows his origin or age.
-This gigantic, revolting serpent had terrorised the people of Tiree for hundreds of years and the lord of the land was weary from trying to destroy him.
-When Coran, a young boy from the village, steps up to offer his sword to defend his people, the lord laughs at him saying "you're just a daft boy" but after Coran pleads with all his might and shows he is determined, he is finally allowed to go.
+One of the most evil of all the world’s creatures lurked in the North-West of Scotland.
+This was the cruel sea monster named Misterstourworm, where he came from is shrouded in mystery; no one knows his origin or age.
+This gigantic sea monster, a revolting serpent had terrorised the people of Tiree for hundreds of years and the lord of the land was weary from trying to destroy him.
+Coran, a young boy from one of the villages, steps up and offers to go on the magical quest to defend his people.
+The lord laughs at the young lad saying "you're just a daft boy" but Coran pleads and shows his determination and the lord finally allows him to go.

-Coran's quest to free his people begins...
+Coran's magical quest to free his people begins...

 The Music...
 A note from the composer, Savourna Stevenson